fluid-cloudnative/fluid/docs/en/samples/dataset_scaling.md

 hbase   1               1                 Ready          1               1                 Ready          0             0               Ready        4m55s
 ```

-**Scale-up Dataset**
+**Scale-out Cache Runtime**

 ```
 $ kubectl scale alluxioruntime hbase --replicas=2
 alluxioruntime.data.fluid.io/hbase scaled
 ```
-Directly use the `kubectl scale` command to complete the scale-up of Dataset.
+Directly use the `kubectl scale` command to complete the scale-out of Cache Runtime.
 After successfully executing the above command and waiting for a while, you can see that the status of both Dataset and AlluxioRuntime has changed.

 A new Alluxio Worker and the corresponding Alluxio Fuse component have been successfully started:
 ```